 Bethany advises her life sciences business clients on both pre- and post-market issues, including everything from FDA submissions and communications strategies to post-approval compliance and reimbursement issues.
 Her clients include medical device, drug, combination product, diagnostic, biologic, and regenerative medicine, cosmetic, dietary supplement, and food industry companies, and the investor groups focusing on these industries.
 More ›

 Erin M. Bosman

-Erin Bosman co-chairs MoFo’s Class Actions and Mass Torts Practice Group.
+Erin Bosman is co-chair of MoFo’s Class Actions and Mass Torts Practice Group and is a founder and co-head of the Artificial Intelligence Group.
 Clients value her business strategy, seeking her comprehensive counsel throughout the product life cycle, especially in high-stakes litigation and product recalls.

-Erin’s clients value her litigation acumen, retaining her as national coordinating and trial counsel in class action cases and multijurisdictional and multidistrict proceedings.
-A skilled negotiator, Erin has a long track record of More ›
+Erin’s clients value her litigation acumen, retaining her as national coordinating and trial counsel in class action cases and multijurisdictional More ›

 Julie Y. Park

 Julie protects her clients’ products throughout the product life cycle.
 Drawing on her deep technical and legal experience, she counsels clients on consumer product safety regulation and pharmaceutical and medical device preemption.
 She manages complex and multijurisdictional litigation both in state and federal court and also guides clients through product recalls.

 Clients appreciate Julie’s ability to assess both the practical business implications and legal impact More ›